Updated April 6, 2026

 Hang out with me

-I’m on a mission to connect with everyone in coworking, and I am all in on indies.
+I’m on a mission to connect with everyone in coworking, and I am all in on community-focused spaces.
 So come find me, tell me what you’re up to and what you could use help with.
-I’m happy to point you in the right direction.
-(I’m beyond excited to spend real-life time with friends from The Lab who I’ve been collaborating with for years!
-Come hang with us.)
+I’m happy to point you in the right direction and make any intros that would be valuable.
+So come say hi, tell me what you’re building in your space and community and ask me about the Coworking Creators Lab for community-focused spaces.
+I’ll do my best not to talk your ear off.

 Talk with sponsors and service providers